hsynercn/tutorials-all-paths/BookNotes/Designing Data-Intensive Applications/Part 1 Foundations of Data Systems/Chapter 3 Storage and Retrieval.md

 3. In general pages can be randomly distributed on disk.
 They don't have to be ordered.
 Some B-Tree implementions are trying to keep pages in order but it is hard because growing creates new pages.
 In contrast LSM-tree does compaction and merging which keeps keys sequential.
 If we need sorted order key scans performance will be different.

+4. Leaf pages can contain left and right sibling page pointer for ordered key scans.

+5. B-Tree variants such as fractal trees uses some log structured applications to reduce disk seeks.